Atap23/cube3d-component/README.md

 Documentation [Working in progress].
 Yes, i have to do a lot of work but... step by step, mate :)

+### Basic demo

+You can find a basic demo here: https://atap23.github.io/cube3d-component/

 ### Basic usage
 Import the module:
 ```